kiuwan/java-api-client/README.md

 		<artifactId>java-api-client</artifactId>
 		<version>0.1.0</version>
 	</dependency>

-Changes in this version:

-  - Added audit result URL in ApplicationResults.

-Supported actions are: (New actions marked with *)
+Supported actions are: (New actions added in this version are marked with *)

+  - List action plans of an application. (*)
   - List analyses of an application.
+  - List portfolio definitions of an account. (*)
   - List your applications.
-  - List action plans of an application. (*)
   - Get last analysis results from your application.
   - Get all defects from your application.
   - Get files (with metric values and defects) from your application.